A mineral blend precision engineered

 • Depending on your current solar yield, your optimal diet will select for a given substrate: protein and fat, or carbs and fat.
 Regardless of diet, a healthy liver will produce a sufficient amount of sugar via gluconeogenesis, but for those in high solar yield regions you are free to get it from other, tastier sources.

-Why opt for sodium chloride instead of a good sea salt?
+Why sodium chloride instead of a good sea salt?

 Pharma-grade sodium chloride is synthetically purified and therefore devoid of any microplastics and heavy metals, whereas even very good sea salt will have some.
 Going this route also allows us to be more precise with the ratios by removing the inherent mineral variability that comes with sea salt.